mosaicml/streaming/docs/source/fundamentals/dataset_conversion_guide.md

 }
 ```

-**Advance use-case:** If the data type you are interested in is not listed in the above table, then you can write your own data type class with `encode` and `decode` method in it and patch it inside streaming.
-For example, you want to write the same for `int32` data type.
+**Advanced use-case:** If the data type you are interested in is not listed in the above table, then you can write your own data type class with `encode` and `decode` method in it and patch it inside streaming.
+For example, let say, you would like to write the same for `int32` data type.

 <!--pytest.mark.skip-->
 ```python